anaosojnik/bh2025_scllms_p30/README.md

 You can also add your own configuration file in the `nextflow -c configs/<my-config>.config run .` command, which overrides all of the other configurations.

+File `nextflow.config` is heavily commented and provides further instructions on how to change certain workflow configuration parameters.

 > [!WARNING]
 > When changing the directory `outputDir`, where workflow outputs are published, make sure you do not change it via the `nextflow run . -output-dir` in command line.
 Change it instead in `nextflow.config` by defining both variables `outputDir` and `params.outputDir` as instructed in the comments in the config file.
 If these folders are defined after the `with_prov` profile is defined, then provenance may not work correctly.